head-first-kubernetes/head-first-kubernetes.github.io/index.md

 		)
 ```

 Ok, you got me there.
 I was lying, this is not a full web app.
 We won't actually build the front end, just the JSON api which would power it.
+We think that this would be enough for the purpose of learning Kubernetes.

-A little demonstration on how to use it from a python script (pip install a handy package called `requests` first).
+A little demonstration on how to use it from a python script (pip install a handy package called `requests` first):

 ```python
 import requests